Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Introduction

 Beyond inventory modeling, other studies have explored resilience and value-based assessment.
 A value model was developed to examine trade-offs between satellite reliability and system attributes such as cost or mass~\cite{collopy2003assigning}.
 A quantitative resilience framework was proposed, incorporating robustness and recovery metrics to support mission-driven constellation optimization~\cite{cuhran2017resilience}.
 Resilience under solar weather radiation was also analyzed using a time-based simulation approach that evaluated reconstitution strategies and highlighted the influence of manufacturing and launch timelines on system performance~\cite{novak2023analysis}.
+However, while prior work has studied satellite spare-replenishment strategies and separate studies have examined constellation value or resilience, the literature still lacks an accurate and computationally efficient framework for early-phase assessment of indirect multi-echelon spare architectures with coupled parking-orbit availability, in-plane demand, and replenishment timing.

-Building on previous work~\cite{han2024analysis}, this paper introduces a novel Markov-based methodology for analyzing spare management strategies.
-The approach employs Markov processes to represent state transitions and analyze long-term behavior through stationary state distributions.
+Building on previous work~\cite{han2024analysis}, this paper develops a Markov-based framework for indirect multi-echelon spare architectures in large-scale satellite constellations.
+The approach employs Markov processes to represent state transitions and analyze long-run behavior through stationary state distributions.
 The framework incorporates key physical realities often simplified in other models, such as the non-negativity of physical stock and state-dependent failure rates.
 The central contribution is the high-fidelity modeling of the multi-echelon replenishment dynamics.
 Unlike prior works that use aggregation assumptions, our approach models the stochastic interplay between the probability distribution of in-plane demand and that of parking orbit spare availability, a dynamic physically constrained by the periodic lead times from orbital mechanics.
 By computing the full state probability distribution, a step often intractable in prior analytical models, the framework enables a rigorous analysis of operational costs and constellation availability.
-We demonstrate the framework on a real-world mega-constellation case study.
+We demonstrate the framework on a real-world mega-constellation case study and illustrate its use in early-phase architecture assessment and spare-strategy design.

 The remainder of the paper is organized as follows.
 Section~\ref{sec2} introduces the modeling preliminaries.
 Section~\ref{sec3} presents the proposed analytical method for evaluating the indirect resupply strategy.
 Section~\ref{sec4} applies this method to assess system performance.
 Section~\ref{sec5} validates the model through comparison with Monte Carlo simulations, and Section~\ref{sec6} illustrates its application in a design optimization context.
 Finally, Section~\ref{sec7} concludes the paper and suggests directions for future research.